What Is a Green Card and What Does it Authorize?

 Admissibility is the legal determination of whether an alien is eligible for admission into the country.
 Adjudication refers to decisions made based on the evidence presented by an applicant and law enforcement officials to determine if an individual meets both criteria for deportation as well as if they are a threat to national security or public safety.
 These decisions may also include evidence of criminal activity that is unrelated to unlawful presence in the United States.

-An applicant will be considered inadmissible if they have been convicted of any offenses related to the possession, use, or distribution of drugs.
-They may also be considered inadmissible if they have been convicted of multiple criminal offenses, even if those convictions are not drug-related.
-Admissibility is also affected by any involvement with prostitution and domestic violence, regardless of whether the conviction was related to either.
+An applicant will be considered inadmissible if they have been convicted of any offences related to the possession, use, or distribution of drugs.
+They may also be regarded as inadmissible if they have been convicted of multiple criminal offences, even if those convictions are not drug-related.
+Admissibility is also affected by any involvement with prostitution and domestic violence, regardless of whether the sentence was related to either.

 Conclusion: